dotnet/arcade/Documentation/RestoreSourcesUpdateStatus.md

 # .NET Core 3 RestoreSources update

-We decided to use Azure DevOps artifact internal feeds to store the assets we produce during internal builds.
-While testing that things worked, we found out that `nuget restore` doesn't support internal feeds that are defined in `RestoreSources` and it expects that ALL the sources are specified in `NuGet.config`
+We decided to use Azure Artifacts feeds to store the assets we produce during internal builds.
+Testing revealed that nuget restore doesn't support private feeds that are defined in RestoreSources, and instead it expects ALL sources to be specified in NuGet.config.

 ## What is needed?